-Talking to Trevor John Leclerc is a pleasure; he’s an eloquent, articulate and concise speaker with an impressive vocabulary.
-You’d never guess that he suffered a massive stroke 10 years ago, one that left him with short-term memory deficits, struggles with balance, difficulty with social cues, mild dysphonia and partial paralysis on his left side.
+Talking to Trevor John Leclerc is a pleasure.
+He’s eloquent, articulate and concise, and commands an impressive vocabulary.
+You’d never guess he suffered a massive stroke 10 years ago, one that left him with short-term memory deficits, struggles with balance, difficulty with social cues, mild dysphonia and partial paralysis on his left side.
 Fifteen percent of his brain is now composed of scar tissue.

 But there’s much more to his story than just the stroke.

 When I met Trevor in 1990, he went by TJ and headed the acting program Trevor John Studios.
-He taught me, along with Kickass Canadians Matthew Edison and Hannah Moscovitch, as well as a host of other young Canucks who went on to great success in the arts, including photographer Chloe Lewis and actor-producer Anne Lishman.
+He taught me, along with Kickass Canadians Matthew Edison, David Hein and Hannah Moscovitch, as well as a host of other young Canucks who went on to great success in the arts, including photographer Chloe Lewis and actor-producer Anne Lishman.

 Trevor has always held a special place in my heart.
 His kindness, sincerity and honesty, combined with an uncanny talent for listening as well as he speaks, made him one of the first people I opened up to.
 When we met more than two decades ago, I saw him as a father figure of sorts.
 His journey over the past 10 years has given me even greater appreciation for the remarkable and inspiring person he is.

-Since his stroke at age 37 in October 2000, Trevor has been through a lot.
-His 13-year marriage fell apart.
+Since his stroke at age 37 in October 2000, he’s been through a lot.
+His 13-year marriage to the mother of his children fell apart.
 He was forced to stop working and go on disability before the age of 40.
-He contracted HIV.
-He moved to Charlottetown, Prince Edward Island with the thought of dying in peace, but quickly discovered he was meant for much more than that.
-He became an advocate for improving stroke rehabilitation on the island, and the spokesperson for AIDS PEI.
+He entered a deep depression, and moved to Charlottetown, Prince Edward Island, thinking of retreating from the world.
+But he quickly discovered he was meant for much more than that.
+In Charlottetown, he openly revealed his bisexuality—something he’s known about himself from a very young age—and found love again with a long-term partner, a man this time.
+And he became an advocate for improving stroke rehabilitation on the island.

-Most recently, Trevor entered the world of politics.
-He ran in the 2011 provincial election as the NDP candidate for MLA in the Charlottetown-Brighton district.
+Trevor also entered the world of politics.
+Most recently, he ran in the 2011 provincial election as the NDP candidate for MLA in the Charlottetown-Brighton district.
 He didn’t get elected—the title went to Liberal incumbent and PEI Premier Robert Ghiz—but Trevor did earn 7.57% of the votes, surpassing his 7% goal.
 “I didn’t get elected, but I won 165 times,” he says.

 Life before politics

-Trevor was born in Kingston, Ontario, the youngest of four children and son of a military father.
+Trevor was born in Kingston, Ontario, the youngest of four children and son of a military father—and also, he says, “a proud Mohawk, of the Bay of Quinte Mohawks, by virtue of my mother’s and grandmother’s band membership.”
 The Leclerc children spent their early years moving around Canada, bopping from Ontario to New Brunswick to Quebec.
 In 1976, when Trevor was 13 years old, his father was made General and posted to Holland, taking the family with him and transporting their bopping from Canada to Europe.

 After graduating from AFCENT International School in Brunssum, Netherlands, Trevor moved back to Canada in 1979, leaving his parents behind.
 He was only 16 and “wasn’t ready to handle going off to university alone,” so he took up with his elder sister at her farm in Ashton, Ontario.
 By then, he’d been bitten by the acting bug, so it wasn’t long before he moved into the Big Smoke—Ottawa—to pursue his craft.